CryptoRepairCrew/stratum-mining-proxy/README.md

 You can start the Stratum proxy by typing ```./mining_proxy.py``` in the terminal window.
 Using default settings, it connects to Itzod's mining pool.

-Also you have ability to start Stratum/LTC proxy by typing  ```./mining-proxy.py -pa scrypt```.
+Also you have ability to start Stratum/YAC proxy by typing  ```./mining-proxy.py -pa scryptn```.
 Using default settings, it connects to LTCMine mining pool.

 If you want to connect to another pool or change other proxy settings, type ```./mining_proxy.py --help```.